neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

   * If Polarization Type set to "Single Crystal", it is a read-only field.
 The value is returned from the backend after all Single crystal parameters are filled in.
   * If Polarization Type set to "Powder", user can fill the value in.

-Delta E - Ei:
-  * If and only if  Ei - DeltaE ≥ -Ei, the Delta E value is valid.
-Else the DeltaE is set to -Ei and the related parameters are recalculated, too

 Validation
 ----------